sliit-foss/RentLio/README.md

 * **Chamod Shehanka** - *Developer* - [Shehanka](https://github.com/Shehanka)

-See also the list of [contributors](https://github.com/Shehanka/RentLio/graphs/contributors) who participated in this project.
+See the [list of contributors](https://github.com/Shehanka/RentLio/graphs/contributors) who participated in this project.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository]
+For the versions available, see the [tags on this repository](https://github.com/sliit-foss/RentLio)

 ## Authors